kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

   }
 ```

-When an attribute is selected, we also call the udpateCreatrure method, which will pass the new creature along with it's selected attribute in the LiveData.
+When an attribute is selected, we also call the updateCreature method, which will pass the new creature to the View along with it's selected attribute in the LiveData.

-Add a similar function attribute for the view layer to call when the creature avatar is selected.
+Add a similar function for the view layer to call when the creature avatar is selected.

 ```kotlin
   fun drawableSelected(drawable: Int) {